List of One Day International cricket grounds: One Day International cricket grounds

 Note: Nondescripts Cricket Club Ground, Colombo was scheduled to host three ODIs in May 1987 (these matches were cancelled).
 Molana Azad Stadium, Jammu (December 1988) and Dr DY Patil Sports Academy, Mumbai (November 2009) were also due to host international matches (both abandoned).

 Grounds by country

-List of grounds by country up to 19 November 2025 (ODI 4932).
-(Note: ESPNcricinfo groups the individual countries of the West Indies together, but these have been separated for this list.
+List of grounds by country up to 27 September 2026 (ODI 5021).
+(Note: Cricinfo groups the individual countries of the West Indies together, but these have been separated for this list.
 ESPNcricinfo also counts Welsh grounds under England and grounds from the Republic of Ireland and Northern Ireland together under Ireland; these have also been separated for this list.)